Structure Preserving Model Order Reduction of Shallow Water Equations: Full-order models

-The AVF method \cite{Cohen11} preserves higher order polynomial Hamiltonians, including the cubic Hamiltonian $H$ of the SWE \eqref{swe}.
-Quadratic Casimirs function like mass and circulation are preserved exactly by AVF method.
+The AVF method \cite{Cohen11} preserves higher-order polynomial Hamiltonians, including the cubic Hamiltonian $H$ of the SWE \eqref{swe}.
+Quadratic Casimir functions like mass and circulation are preserved exactly by AVF method.
 But higher-order polynomial Casimirs like the enstrophy (cubic) can not be preserved.
-Practical implementation of the AVF method requires the evaluation of the integral on the right-hand side \eqref{swe_avf}.
-Since the Hamiltonian ${\mathcal H}$ and the discrete form of the Casimirs, potential enstrophy, mass and circulation are polynomial, they can be exactly integrated with a Gaussian quadrature rule of the appropriate degree.
+Practical implementation of the AVF method requires the evaluation of the integral on the right-hand side of \eqref{swe_avf}.
+Since the discrete Hamiltonian $H$ and the discrete form of the Casimirs, potential enstrophy, mass and circulation are polynomial, they can be exactly integrated with a Gaussian quadrature rule of the appropriate order.
 The AVF method is used with finite element discretization of the rotational SWE \cite{Cotter18,Cotter19} and for thermal SWE \cite{Eldred19} in Poisson form.
 Although the fully implicit integrator gives the desired properties such as conservation of the energy, it is computationally expensive.
 Semi-implicit implementation of the AVF method with a simplified Jacobian with a quasi-Newton solver is used for the thermal SWE in \cite{Eldred19}.
-In \cite{Stewart16} SWEs as a Poisson system is discretized in space following \cite{Salmon04} by the Arakawa-Lamb discretization \cite{Arakawa81} in space.
+In \cite{Stewart16}, the SWE as a Poisson system is discretized in space following \cite{Salmon04} by the Arakawa-Lamb discretization \cite{Arakawa81} in space.
 It was shown that by using the time discretization with the non-structure preserving time integrators like the Adams-Bashforth and Runge-Kutta methods, drifts occur in the energy and enstrophy \cite{Stewart16}.
-A general approach to constructing schemes that conserve energy and potential enstrophy formulates the SWEs Nambu brackets \cite{Salmon05}, which is computationally expensive.
+A general approach for constructing schemes that conserve energy and potential enstrophy formulates the SWEs Nambu brackets \cite{Salmon05}, which is computationally expensive.
 Also, it is not possible to preserve multiple integrals like the enstrophy at the same time \cite{Dahlby11a} by geometric integrators like the AVF method.
-The SWE in a different Poisson form was discretized in space by compatible finite elements and solved in time using the AVF method \cite{Cotter18, Cotter19}.
+The SWE in a different Poisson form is discretized in space by compatible finite elements and is solved in time using the AVF method in \cite{Cotter18, Cotter19}.